DevExpress/testcafe/docs/articles/documentation/test-api/authentication/user-roles.md

 Roles can be shared across tests and fixtures.
 You can create roles in a separate helper file and use them in any test fixture that references this file.

-You can think of a role as a set of cookies.
-The role saves cookies that were set by its initialization code.
-When you switch to the role, cookies stored in it are set for the current document, so that you become an authenticated user.

-If you switch to a role and then authenticate to a different website in test code, cookies set by such authentication are also stored in the role.
-The next time you switch to this role, you will be authenticated to both sites.
-Note that this is true only within a single test run.
-If you use this role from a different test, you will be authenticated to just one website.

 If a website uses [HTTP Basic](https://en.wikipedia.org/wiki/Basic_access_authentication) or [Windows (NTLM)](https://en.wikipedia.org/wiki/NT_LAN_Manager) authentication, use the approach described in [HTTP Authentication](http-authentication.md).

 ## Anonymous Role